colindean/talks/document_workflow/notes.md

 * Install with package manager or install docker and pull container
 * Converting from Word, etc. loses cross-references
 * Markdown is well-known but so many orgs have their own flavors, Pandoc is just another one
+* New software has bugs, including gaps in the workflow
+    * E.g. Build hang when steps aren't followed

 ## Accomodating objections